-- a&b) The company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934, accordingly these clauses are not applicable to the company. - c) The company is not a Core Investment Company (CIC) as defined in the regulations made by the RBI.
-Accordingly this clause is not applicable to the Company. - d) We do not have information about any other CIC companies within the Group, hence cannot comment on this aspect of the clause in this report. - xvii) According to the information and explanations given to us, and overall financial statements of the company examined by us, there are no cash losses during the financial year and the immediately preceding financial year. - xviii) There has been no resignation of the statutory auditors during the year, therefore the provisions of Clause 3 (xviii) of said Order are not applicable to the company.
+- a) To the best of our knowledge and as explained, the Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934. - b) In our opinion, and according to the information and explanations provided to us and on the basis of our audit procedures, the Company has not conducted any Non-Banking Financial or Housing Finance activities during the year as per the Reserve bank of India Act 1934. - c) In our opinion, and according to the information and explanations provided to us, the Company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India. - d) As represented by the management, the group does not have more than one core investment company (CIC) as part of the group as per the definition of group contained in Core Investment Companies (Reserved Bank) Directions, 2016. - xvii) According to the information and explanations given to us, and overall financial statements of the company examined by us, there are no cash losses during the financial year and the immediately preceding financial year. - xviii) There has been no resignation of the statutory auditors during the year, therefore the provisions of Clause 3 (xviii) of said Order are not applicable to the company. - xix) According to the information and explanations given to us by the management and the records of the Company examined by us, on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities and other information accompanying the financial statements, there is possible material uncertainty as to the company's ability to meet its liabilities existing at the balance sheet date as and when they fall due within a period of one year from the balance sheet date.
+As already stated in the main audit report, that in case the full loan liability crystallises, company may not be able to discharge its full liabilities.

-- xix) According to the information and explanations given to us by the management and the records of the Company examined by us, on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities and other information accompanying the financial statements, there is possible material uncertainty as to the company's ability to meet its liabilities existing at the balance sheet date as and when they fall due within a period of one year from the balance sheet date.
-As already stated in the main audit report, that in case the full loan liability crystalises subsequent to arbitration order, company may not be able to discharge its full liabilities. - xx) According to the records of the Company examined by us and the information and explanations given to us, the provision of Clause 3(xx) of said Order is not applicable to the company, as the Company is not eligible to contribute under section 135 of the Companies Act 2013. - xxi) These being standalone accounts, this clause is not applicable.
+- According to the records of the Company examined by us and the information and explanations given to us, the provision of Clause 3(xx) of said Order is not applicable to the company, as the Company is not eligible to contribute under section 135 of the Companies Act 2013. - xxi) As the company does not have any subsidiary or Associate companies, this clause is not applicable.

-Chartered Accountants
+For Subhash Mittal & AssociatesChartered Accountants

-Regn.
-No.: 009976N
+Firm's Regn.
+Np.: 009976N